Nathaniel Hawthorne | Author: The Scarlet Letter | Pride T-Shirt

 Script: You've always been in good company.

 The unisex heavy cotton tee is the basic staple of any wardrobe.
 No side seams mean there are no itchy interruptions under the arms.
 The shoulders have tape for improved durability.

 .: 100% cotton (fiber content may vary for different colors) .: Medium fabric (5.3 oz/yd² (180 g/m²)) .: Classic fit .: Tear-away label .: Runs true to size

 Nathaniel Hawthorne (July 4, 1804 – May 19, 1864) was an American novelist, dark romantic, and short story writer.
 He was born in 1804 in Salem, Massachusetts, to Nathaniel Hathorne and the former Elizabeth Clarke Manning.
 His ancestors include John Hathorne, the only judge involved in the Salem witch trials who never repented of his actions.
 He entered Bowdoin College in 1821, was elected to Phi Beta Kappa in 1824, and graduated in 1825.
 He published his first work in 1828, the novel Fanshawe; he later tried to suppress it, feeling that it was not equal to the standard of his later work.
 He published several short stories in periodicals, which he collected in 1837 as Twice-Told Tales.
 The next year, he became engaged to Sophia Peabody.
 He worked at the Boston Custom House and joined Brook Farm, a transcendentalist community, before marrying Peabody in 1842.
-The couple moved to The Old Manse in Concord, Massachusetts, later moving to Salem, the Berkshires, then to The Wayside in Concord.
+The couple moved to The Old Manse in Concord, Massachusetts, Salem, the Berkshires, then to The Wayside in Concord.
 The Scarlet Letter was published in 1850, followed by a succession of other novels.